Determining Your Optimal Race Car Setup

 The data you could gather is overwhelming.
 Therefore I suggest you start with the following 4 pieces of information for each run:

 Fairly obvious why you would want this, and likely something you already are doing – either manually or automatically.
 If you can get some reference times (i.e. lap records) for your category that will help give the times context.

 Tyre information tells you nearly everything you need to know about how your racing car is performing.
 If you have not done so before then have a read of my article on how to interpret tyre temperatures.
 It has links on what you can learn, how to measure it and why it is important.
 You should expect to see differences in your tyre data for nearly any race car setup change.

 3: Driver Performance

 The driver could be the issue your racing car is not winning.
 There.
 I said it.
 An average driver is not going to win in a competitive race series, no matter how well the chassis is setup.
 You need to understand if there is more to come from the driver before changing the racecar.
 Install a datalogging system on the car (ideally with video) so you can assess the driver’s performance.
 Good, cost-effective datalogging systems that can adequately measure driver performance are readily available – you can even turn your GoPro into a video datalogger these days.

 4: Driver Feedback

 Despite what I have stated above, the best driver in the world will not be able to perform to their best if they do not have confidence in the car.
-Ask the driver to tell you how the car is performing after each settings change.
+Ask the driver to tell you how the car is performing after each setting is changed.
 It might be their poor performance was because you changed the car and made it hard for them to drive.
-It is good practise to have them draw on a track map how they feel at each section.
-Even if you are the driver too, it is good practise to do this.
+It is good practice to have them draw on a track map how they feel at each section.
+Even if you are the driver too, it is good practice to do this.
 Have a read of my article on learning a race track – particularly step 2 on why drawing your own freehand map is important.